 I paid for computer hours with my pocket money and I cherished every minute.
 I could afford a few hours a week, which was plenty, but never enough.
 Plus I had to get back home for dinner and homework.

-My StarCraft-loving audience of 2020 could compare internet cafés to PC bangs in South Korea but I’m not sure about this.
-Yeah, competitive skill-based games were a thing just like everywhere else, but I don’t think anyone in my teenage filter bubble played them to compete.
+My StarCraft-loving audience of 2020 could compare internet cafés to PC bangs in South Korea but I’m not sure.
+Yeah, competitive skill-based games were a thing just like everywhere else, but I don’t think anyone in my teenage bubble played them to compete.
 We played games for fun and there was no deep rationale behind this.
 TV channels didn’t broadcast video game matches in the evenings, so we weren’t even dreaming of esport tournaments.
-Being a bunch of teenagers with few responsibilities in our lives, we were jus having fun.
-Simple as that.
+Our gaming culture was different from gaming cultures in countries where Nintendo had established their presence.

 But I digress.